gmoeck/gmoeck.github.com/_posts/2011-09-28-why-you-should-care-about-information-hiding.md

 As I mentioned in my [last](http://gmoeck.github.com/2011/09/20/why-you-should-care-about-encapsulation.html) post, in preparation for my upcoming RubyConf talk  I'm writing a series of blog posts about the design priciples that drive the use of mock objects.
-In that post, I covered what encapsulation is, and why you should care about it.
+In that post I covered what encapsulation is, and why you should care about it.
 Today I want to take up a closely related, yet slightly different topic: Information Hiding.

 ##What is information hiding?
 Before talking about why you should care about information hiding, lets talk a bit about what information hiding is, and what it is not.
-When I talk about information hiding, I mean that an object hides how it implements its behavior from the outside world.
+When I say that an object hides its information well, I mean that an object hides how it implements its behavior from the outside world.
 That is, its API only exposes *what* a given object does, not *how* it does it.
 I've found that people are generally confused as to the benefits of information hiding because the general